-This is the type of person that you should strive to be!
+You in return do the same for him.
+This is the type of person you should strive to be!

 Your Best Version

-For example, one of the traits that I idolize is Bruce Lee’s adaptability to any environment.
+You can start by picking traits from your idols and role models.
+For example, one of the traits I idolize is Bruce Lee’s adaptability to any environment.

 “Empty your mind, be formless.
 Shapeless, like water.
 If you put water into a cup, it becomes the cup.
 You put water into a bottle and it becomes the bottle.
 You put it in a teapot, it becomes the teapot.
 Now, water can flow or it can crash.
 Be water, my friend.”